 afford you some peace of mind--unless you're extremely

-fortunate enough to catch him/her in a lucid or sane moment.
-The
+fortunate enough to catch him/her in a lucid or sane moment (which

-problem is, even if you do--it revives your
+guarantees nothing, by the way).
+The problem is, even if you catch

-hope that this individual can behave in a rational, healthy
+that this individual can behave in a rational, healthy manner (which

-manner (which is how you stayed far too long in the first place)!
+is how you stayed far too long in the first place)!
 The upshot?

-You are right back in that painful yearning
+You're right back in that painful yearning for the kind

-for the kind of love you couldn't quite grab onto, while you were
+of love you couldn't quite grab onto and hold, while you were with

 truth, the only kind of closure you can get on this, involves You